 - 24 UTS credit points = approx. 15 or 16 US Credit Hours

-Visiting Research students enrol in one 24-credit point Dissertation Subject each semester.
+Visiting Research students enrol in one 24-credit point Dissertation Subject each session.

 Most UTS subjects are taught through a mix of lectures and tutorials.
 Some subjects incorporate seminars, presentations, laboratory work and/or individual study.
 Lectures, tutorials, seminars or laboratory sessions normally total between 12 and 24 hours per week.

-Information on coursework assessment for each subject is given at the beginning of each semester.
+Information on coursework assessment for each subject is provided at the beginning of each session.
 Written assignments, tutorial participation, practical work, group work, projects, short tests or seminar presentations may all form part of the assessment.
 In some subjects, the final examination may be worth 20 to 60 per cent of the final subject grade.
 Some subjects have no final examinations.

 H - High Distinction

 Work of outstanding quality on all objectives of the subject.

 D – Distinction